theCrab/theCrab/about.md

 I am in the process of writing the **Android** equivalent of the above apps.

 ### Education
-I am a student of BA Architecture on a long sabbatical.
-Since i discovered programming, its taken all my concentration.
+I am still an undergraduate student of BA Architecture &mdash; _currently on a sabbatical_, since discovering software programming, its taken over me.
 <hr>

 ### Hire me, I'm available.